Family Maternity Care Center (Postpartum Care)

 You will be seen by your usual health care provider if he or she is at the hospital; otherwise, you will be seen by one of the partners in your provider’s practice.
 For more about your newborn's care, routine health screenings for infants, and our Baby-Friendly Hospital practices, see Newborn Care.

-We practice family-centered maternity care, where fathers and adult support people are welcome anytime.
+We practice family-centered maternity care, where fathers and support people are welcome anytime.
 We encourage parents to bond with their infants through rooming in and caring for their newborn.
+Siblings are welcome to visit as well; please be sure they are fully immunized and have no signs of illness.

-Family and friends over the age of 12 may visit at any time, although we offer "siesta time" from 1 to 4 p.m., when mothers and babies may want to rest with minimal interruptions.
+Family and friends may visit at any time, although we offer "siesta time" from 1 to 4 p.m., when mothers and babies may want to rest with minimal interruptions.
 We ask friends and family to help the new family bond, which may mean coordinating visits with the baby's feeding schedule.

 Please stop at the nurses’ station to sign in and get a visitor badge before entering a room.